C++ string handling: Copy on Write

 The copy-on-write strategy was deliberately allowed by the initial C++ Standard for std::string because it was deemed a useful optimization, and used by nearly all implementations.
-However, there were mistakes, in particular the operator[] returned a non-const reference in order to make it easy to port C in-place string manipulations (such code often assumed one byte per character and thus this may not have been a good idea!)
-This allowed the following code that shows that it must make a copy even though it is almost always used only to examine the string and not modify it:
+However, there were mistakes, in particular the operator[] returned a non-const reference in order to make it easy to port C code such as buffer[5] = 'a', and had to trigger a copy.
+Multi-threading caused even the optimization of not copying if the reference count was one to fail.
+It was also discovered that the overhead in multi-threaded applications due to the locking needed to examine or change the reference count was greater than the overhead of copying small strings on modern processors.